semgrep/bento/BETA_GUIDELINES.md

 Once you ran ```bento check```, feel free to fix issues, ignore warnings, or disable specific checks (ex: ```bash bento disable r2c.eslint arrow-parens```).
 Just use Bento as many times as you'd like to use. 🤞

 We are curious if you'll like the ```bento archive``` feature as much as we do.
-This command will add all current findings to the whitelist, by creating a .bento-whitelist.yml file.
+This command will add all current findings to the archive (creating a .bento-whitelist.yml file).
 It provides a clean slate for your project, so you can keep coding.
 You can work through the imperfections in your project over time.

 ## License
 Copyright (c) [r2c](https://r2c.dev ).